AbenezerMamo/100/misc/just-kidding.md

 6. I took all 26 and said "all their file systems belong to {structure_type_data}"
 7. If that's a wearable, what do we call the other things?
 An undresss reference &1
 8. What are we having for dinner TK?
 Software apparently *shrug* Wade exits right as the tags try to bit flip the bucket.
 Jack?
+9. Yo - then I said corruption isn't a disease, it's just the data pipeline on Elastic sponsored by Rule 15 band